Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise idea of where you’d like to be in the next year or two years?
+Do you possess a precise view of where you want to be in the next year or two?
 Setting goals that are realistic will hinder progress.
-Create clear short-term and long-term goals, focusing on those that have the highest impact on your career advancement.
-In order to increase job satisfaction, ensure that these goals are in line with your personal needs.
+Set clear, short and long-term objectives, prioritizing those with the highest impact on your career advancement.
+To boost job satisfaction be sure your goals align with your personal preferences.

-Making meaningful connections could lead to more opportunities for advancement and new jobs in your current role.
-Networks that are strong should not just be focused on senior employees, as well as former and current colleagues, as well as attending industry gatherings and events.
+Making meaningful connections could lead to new job opportunities and advancements in your current role.
+Networks that are strong should not just be focused on senior employees, but also former and present colleagues, as well as attendance at industry conferences and events.

 What Can You Network Better?